cykod/Quintus-website/public/guide/scenes.md

 The Scene class is actually a quite simple class that doesn't provide a lot of functionality.
 It's however quite an important class for Quintus as it serves a single, important purpose: to let you build reusable scenes that can staged.

-Scene's hold only two properties: a callback method for adding items to a stage and a hash of options that control the behavior of the stage.
-Think of scenes as set instruction for how you might set up a stage.
+Scenes hold only two properties: a callback method for adding items to a stage and a hash of options that control the behavior of the stage.
+Think of scenes as instructions for how you might set up a stage.

-To create a Scene you call `Q.scene` with a name and a callback method that adds item to a stage.
+To create a Scene you call `Q.scene` with a name and a callback method that adds items to a stage.
 You can optionally pass in a third parameter that will be a set of options that control some behaviors of the created scene.

-Here's any example of a simple scene (don't worry about the stage insert command, it'll be explained next):
+Here's an example of a simple scene (don't worry about the stage insert command, it'll be explained next):

     Q.scene("level1",function(stage) {
       stage.insert(new Q.Ball());